Note: An I love my public school logo indicates a Wisconsin Public Education Network-sponsored event, meeting, or action.

 - April 26, Public Education and Privatization Forum, hosted by the Manitowoc League of Women Voters (details to follow)

-- March 16, Wisconsin Public Education Network meeting, location tba (please let us know if you want to host!)
+- March 16, Wisconsin Public Education Network meeting, Sun Prairie, 10-noon.
+RSVP here.

 - Feb.
-12, Wisconsin Public Education Network meeting and I Love My Public Schools week kickoff event, hosted by CAPE Middleton, 12:30-2:30, Middleton Public Library
+12, Wisconsin Public Education Network meeting and I Love My Public Schools week kickoff event, hosted by CAPE Middleton, 12:30-2:30, Middleton Public Library.
+CLICK HERE TO RSVP FOR FEB.
+12 MEETING.

 - I MY PUBLIC SCHOOLS WEEK, February 12-16 Stayed tuned for action events for this week.